harakas/amd_igpu_yolo_v8/README.md

 ### `HSA_OVERRIDE_GFX_VERSION=9.0.0`

 ROCm comes with precompiled/preoptimized kernel files and settings for some of their GPUs, but not for the one I have (gfx90c).
-To get things working we need to fake the version so that we load the more generic (but less optimized) versions instead.
-It seems to work, at least for me and my GPU.
+To get this GPU working we need to fake the GPU version so that ROCm loads the more generic (but less optimized) kernels and settings instead.
+It seems to work, at least for my specific GPU (gfx90c).

-You need to either delete this or specify a version suitable for your GPU.
-You can find your version by running `rocminfo`:
+You need to either delete this if yours is already supported or specify a version suitable for your GPU.
+You can find your current GPU name by running `rocminfo`:

 ```
 $ rocminfo